andysalerno/pass-ifier/README.md

     happy? (if no, will reroll) y/n: n
     Your password: CressetsAlgorismMeta:55
     happy? (if no, will reroll) y/n: y

+Recomputing a password you forgot:

+    $ python3 Passifier.py
+    Enter master password:
+    Site name (case insensitive): facebook
+    number to recalc a password, or enter to calc new one: 55 Your password: CressetsAlgorismMeta:55

 # What's a deterministic password generator?